 Policy: Higher degree by research - candidature

-- ANU is committed to the highest standards of excellence in research training of HDR students.
-Underpinning this commitment are the principles of:
+- ANU is committed to the highest standards of excellence in research training of HDR candidates.
+Underpinning this is a commitment to the ANU values and the principles of:

 - Distinction in research, scholarship and teaching.